Are the workshops, music and entertainment included in the ticket price?

 YES, everything is included except for food, drink and items bought from the faery market areas.

-Yes.
-Please be responsible.
+We do provide two amazing bars for all your drinking needs, but you can also bring your own alcohol if you wish.
+Please be responsible and NO GLASS on site.
 Check 25 will be in operation at the festival so please bring ID if you look under 25.

 What time does the festival open?

-The festival opens at 10am on Friday 16th June 2017, or from 6pm on Thursday 15th June with an EARLY ENTRY TICKET
+The festival opens at 10am on Friday, or from 6pm on Thursday for early-entry ticket-holders only.

 Can I arrive on the Thursday before the festival starts?